 God is a fiat law giver and requires obedience to his law.

-God cannot be understood because his "ways are past understanding".
+God cannot be understood because "his ways are past understanding".

 The Originator is non-sexual, and there will be no carnal sexual activity in heaven.

-God is the designer/creator of the natural world and its life forms pretty much as we see them, although this
+God is the designer/creator of the natural biological and botanical life forms pretty much as we see them, although this

 For Protestants, the Bible is the "Word of God" and the J-person has put his stamp of approval on this

-the kingdom of the heavens is a territory, over which God has
+the kingdom of the heavens is a material territory, over which God has

 God can "see" into the future indefinitely, and knows all the

 “God the Father” is an individual.